Cyclamen: Flowers

 Flowering time may be any month of the year, depending on the species.
 Cyclamen hederifolium and Cyclamen purpurascens bloom in summer and autumn, Cyclamen persicum and Cyclamen coum bloom in winter and Cyclamen repandum blooms in spring.

 Each flower is on a stem coming from a growing point on the tuber.
-In all species the stem is normally bent 150–180° at the tip so that the nose of the flower faces downwards.
-Cyclamen hederifolium 'Stargazer' is an exception: its nose faces upwards.
+In all species the stem is normally bent 150–180° at the tip so that the corolla of the flower faces downwards.
+Cyclamen hederifolium 'Stargazer' is an exception; its corolla faces upwards.
 Flowers have 5 petals, bent outwards or up, sometimes twisted, and connected at the base into a cup, and five sepals behind the cup.

 Petal shape varies depending on species and sometimes within the same species.
 Cyclamen repandum has petals much longer than wide, Cyclamen coum has stubby, almost round petals, and Cyclamen hederifolium usually has petals with proportions between the two.

-Petal color may be white, pink or purple, often with darker color on the nose.
-Many species have a pink form and a white form but a few have only one color, such as Cyclamen balearicum, which is always white.
+The petals may be white, pink or purple, often with darker colour at the centre.
+Many species have a pink form and a white form but a few have only one colour, such as Cyclamen balearicum, which is always white.

-The dark color on the flower nose varies in shape: Cyclamen persicum has a smooth band, Cyclamen hederifolium has a streaky V and Cyclamen coum has an M-shaped splotch with two white or pink 'eyes' beneath.
+The dark colour on the flower centre varies in shape; Cyclamen persicum has a smooth band, Cyclamen hederifolium has a streaky 'V', and Cyclamen coum has an 'M'-shaped splotch with two white or pink 'eyes' beneath.

 In some species, such as Cyclamen hederifolium, the petal edges at the nose are curved outwards into auricles (Latin for 'little ears').
 Most species, such as Cyclamen persicum, have no auricles.

-In most species the style protrudes 1–3 mm out of the nose of the flower but the stamens are inside the flower.
+In most species the style protrudes 1–3 mm out of the centre of the flower, but the stamens are inside the flower.
 In Cyclamen rohlfsianum, however, the cone of anthers sticks out prominently, about 2–3 mm beyond the rim of the corolla, similar to shooting-stars (Primula sect.
 Dodecatheon).